bloomberg/chromium.bb/docs/mojo_in_chromium.md

-Because we bootstrap a primordial message pipe between the browser process and each child process, this in turn means that you can create a new pipe and ultimately send either end to any any process, and the two ends will still be able to talk to each other seamlessly and exclusively.
+Because we bootstrap a primordial message pipe between the browser process and each child process, this in turn means that you can create a new pipe and ultimately send either end to any process, and the two ends will still be able to talk to each other seamlessly and exclusively.
 Goodbye, routing IDs!

-While message pipes can carry arbitrary packets of unstructured data, we generally use them in conjunction with generated bindings to ensure a consistent, well-defined, versioned message structure on all endpoints.
+While message pipes can carry arbitrary packets of unstructured data we generally use them in conjunction with generated bindings to ensure a consistent, well-defined, versioned message structure on all endpoints.